 Does dry food clean dog teeth better?

 Kibble can provide some mechanical abrasion, but it is not a substitute for brushing.
 Most dogs swallow kibble whole or shatter it quickly.
-Relying solely on dry food for dental hygiene is a common misconception.
+Relying solely on dry food for dental hygiene is a common misconception often discussed in our myth-busting articles.

 Safety Disclaimer: The information provided in this article is for educational purposes only and is based on my experience as a UK veterinarian.
 It does not constitute medical advice for humans or a specific veterinary diagnosis for your pet.
 If you are concerned about a wound or your dog's health, please consult your GP or your local vet immediately.